The UN Global Goals

 Decent work and economic growth

-For a fast-growing entrepreneurial company such as Haypp Group, economic growth and development is imbedded in the company’s DNA.
+For a fast-growing entrepreneurial company such as Haypp Group, economic growth and development is embedded in the company’s DNA.
 Any activity or roadblock that affects an individual or group due to gender, age, disabilities or another form of discrimination is contrary to sustainable development.
 This rule applies to both our own and our partner’s workforce.

 Target 8.5 – By 2030, we should achieve full and productive employment and decent work for all women and men, including young people and those with disabilities.
 With equal pay for work of equal value.
 Haypp Group are active within the male dominated industry of tobacco and nicotine, and similarly in e-commerce.
 It is therefore vital to have processes for promotions and recruitments which are non-discriminatory with fundamental conditions like the right to equal pay for equal work.